 How Long Have You Been an Agent?

 You’ll want to ask how long someone has been a licensed agent to get a sense of their expertise in the real estate business.
-Those who’ve been in the business longer have more negotiation experience, may know the market better, and have a more refined process.
+Experienced agents who’ve been in the business longer have more negotiation experience, may know the real estate market better, and have a more refined process.
 However, newer agents may have more up-to-date training and more time for you as a client.
 Regardless, look for someone who can deliver a high-quality house hunting experience.

 How Many Clients Do You Have?